Three Little Words to Help You Keep Tidy

 When the Naturally Neat person decides to become more minimalist, he may struggle to decide what to keep and what to remove because all of his stuff is "good" and he doesn't want to "waste" it.
 However, once he achieves an uncluttered home, he's happy to continue his long-time cleaning routines and other habits to keep his space tidy.

-The Not Naturally Neat person is not prone to organization.
+The Not Naturally Neat person isn't an organizer.
 Her things may be very randomly distributed, and she may spend a lot of time looking for what she needs among piles of things she doesn't.
 Baskets, bins, and silverware organizers might exist in her home, but they are usually untidy, and often contain miscellaneous items that migrated there from somewhere else.

 The answer is yes – sort of.

-If you are struggling to minimize your home and keep it clutter-free, you may laugh at the idea that a pen or a jar of peanut butter or a pair of shoes really makes that much difference.
-To all those Naturally Neat people out there, here's the truth you need to know:
+If you're struggling to minimize your home and keep it clutter-free, you may laugh at the idea that a pen or a jar of peanut butter or a pair of shoes really makes that much difference.
+And the truth is, if it was only the one thing, it wouldn't make much difference.

-Now is the time for the Three Little Words, and you must say them to yourself as cheerfully as possible:
+Now's the time for the Three Little Words, and you must say them to yourself as cheerfully as possible.

 "Do it now."

 My dad used to say, "If it only takes a minute, do it now."
 I hated that.
 It's only a Kleenex, or a pen, or a towel, or my keys, or turning off the lights, or wiping up crumbs on the counter, or removing that toothpaste splatter from the bathroom mirror!
 What's the big deal?

 But it is a big deal.
 It does make a difference.
 Many, many tasks fall into that one minute category, and they really aren't onerous at all.
 But if I procrastinate or neglect them, they multiply, and pretty soon I'm surrounded by dirt and piles and clutter.